elip12/psl-gwas/README.md

 In `data/postprocessed/`, there will be a file called `scored_kmers.fsa`.
 This is a fasta file holding the kmers with > 95% confidence to any antibiotic.

+## Acknowledgements
+Thanks to the UCSC LINQS Lab and the UCSC Camps lab.

+## Disclaimer
+This project is open-source.
+There is no license as of yet.